Single impurity atom embedded in a dipolar two-soliton molecule as a qubit: Introduction

 Here, we propose a qubit realization using a single impurity atom embedded in a dipolar two-soliton molecule that forms a self-induced double well (DW) potential.
-This configuration enables a robust two-level qubit system, while the dipolar nonlocality offers in-situ tunability of the barrier height/width and energy splitting through the strength of inter-atomic interactions.
+This configuration enables a robust two-state quantum system, while the dipolar nonlocality offers in-situ tunability of the barrier height/width and energy splitting (qubit frequency) through the strength of inter-atomic interactions.
+The present model illustrates a qubit that is delocalized in space, with its computational basis states determined by the presence or absence of an impurity atom in one of the two potential wells of a double-well trap.
+A notable advantage of this approach is the ability to create highly entangled states involving multiple qubits \cite{mompart2003}.
 It is important to note that matter wave solitons in Bose-Einstein condensates (BEC) with only contact atomic interactions do not support stable bound states resembling molecules.
 Therefore, ordinary BECs cannot provide a stable DW potential for the impurity atom.
+In a different context, the applications of BECs for quantum computation and information processing have been reported in the literature \cite{byrns2012,xu2022,boudjemaa2025,barshilia2024,shaukat2020, shaukat2020a}.

 Our strategy in this work goes as follows: we first develop a variational approach to find the stationary state of the dipolar two-soliton molecule, then numerically calculate the energy spectrum of the impurity atom trapped in the molecular potential.
 In the framework of the two-mode approximation we derive the frequency of coherent oscillations of the population imbalance between the two wells of the DW potential.
 To validate our findings, the analytical predictions will be compared with numerical simulations.
-Finally, we discuss the potential usage of our results in the design a soliton-based qubit.
+Finally, we discuss the potential usage of our results in the design of a soliton-based qubit.